VincentHDLee/IntelliSubs/docs/developer_guide/architecture/ui_design.md

         *   Using a `queue.Queue` to pass messages/data from the worker thread to the main thread, where the main thread periodically checks the queue (e.g., using `after()` method).
         *   Using `master.after(0, callback)` or widget-specific `after` calls to schedule a function to run in the main event loop.
         *   CustomTkinter widgets might have their own mechanisms or be compatible with standard Tkinter approaches.
-    *   **Example Flow:**
+    *   **Example Flow (Post-Refactor):**
+        1. User selects files via `TopControlsPanel`. `TopControlsPanel` informs `MainWindow`.
+        2.  `MainWindow` updates its internal list of selected files and potentially a shared file list display.
-        1. User clicks "Start".
+        3. User clicks "Start" in `TopControlsPanel`.
-        2.  `MainWindow` method disables relevant UI, shows "Processing..." message.
+        4.  `TopControlsPanel` calls the `start_processing_callback` provided by `MainWindow`.
+        5.  `MainWindow`'s `start_processing` method:
+            *   Retrieves current settings from `SettingsPanel`.
+            *   Disables relevant UI elements across panels (or signals panels to disable themselves).
+            *   Shows "Processing..." message (e.g., in `ResultsPanel` or a global status bar).
-        3.  `MainWindow` method starts a new `Thread` targeting a function in `app.workflow_manager`.
+            *   Starts a new `Thread` targeting a function in `app.workflow_manager` (passing file paths and settings).
-        4. Worker thread performs processing.
+        6. Worker thread in `WorkflowManager` performs processing.
-        5. Worker thread puts results (or progress updates) into a shared queue or uses a callback scheduled with `master.after()`.
-        6. Main UI thread (via `after()` loop or queue check) picks up the result and updates the `CTkTextbox`, enables UI elements.
+        7. Worker thread uses `app.after()` to schedule UI updates on the main thread.
+These updates might:
+            *   Call methods in `ResultsPanel` to add entries to the results list.
+            *   Call methods in `ResultsPanel` to populate the preview textbox for the first/selected successful result.
+        8.  `MainWindow` (or `TopControlsPanel` itself) re-enables UI elements after processing is complete.

 ## Configuration and Theming